Piaras Béaslaí: Role in the 1916 Rising

-A founding member of The Irish Volunteers in 1913.
-In January 1916 he served as a courier for political activist and revolutionary leader Seán Mac Diarmada.
-By the time of the Easter Rising that year, Béaslaí was deputy commanding officer of the 1st Dublin Battalion.
+A founding member of The Irish Volunteers in 1913, in January 1916 he served as a courier for political activist and revolutionary leader Seán Mac Diarmada.
+By the time of the Easter Rising that year, Béaslaí was deputy commanding officer of the IRAs 1st Dublin Battalion under Ned Daly.
 In an audio recording to which he contributed in 1958, he detailed his experience in the Rising, describing the rebels assembling before noon in Blackhall Street at battalion headquarters.
 After midday they marched out to the Four Courts, erecting barricades as they did so.
 The Four Courts was his main station.

 In the audio, he recalls a green flag with a gold harp in the centre; this was the non-Sinn Féin flag at the time.
 On the Friday evening the General Post Office, Dublin.
 Béaslaí was in direct charge of the Four Courts area, and at one point during the fight he ordered a complete blackout.
 He recalled "things were going badly for the English soldiers" and described the whole event as "a weird experience".
 He remembers the streets being lit up with fires in the darkness as if it were bright as day.
 He speaks of the intensity of the firing line and then how it suddenly ceased on the Friday.
 He remembered falling asleep and when he woke being presented with PH Pearse's order to surrender.
 The rebels were brought to Richmond barracks.
 Béaslaí then spent fifteen months in English prisons.

 Béaslaí served three years for penal servitude divided between a stringent Portland prison and a more lenient Lewes prison.
 He was then imprisoned two times within four months during 1919, both terms ending in celebrated escapes.
 After his final prison release, Michael Collins approached Béaslaí to edit An tOglach, the Irish Volunteer newspaper; this saw communication between GHQ and local volunteers drastically improved.